marine-cytometry/marine-cytometry.github.io/content/home.md

 title="Prochlorococcus & Synechococcus Vs Depth"
 ) }}

-The MarLux™ Open Bus Protocol combines particle properties with environmental conditions.
+The MarLux&trade; Open Bus Protocol combines particle properties with environmental conditions.
-Ambient light controls photo-pigment expression.
+Photo-pigment expression is controlled by ambient light.
 The local temperature and salinity of seawater hold information about sea currents and upwelling.

 {{ floating_image(